s9e/TextFormatter/docs/Plugins/MediaEmbed/Synopsis.md

 ### Configure a site manually

 In addition to the sites that are directly available by name, you can define new, custom sites.
-More examples are available in the [Cookbook](https://github.com/s9e/TextFormatter/blob/master/docs/Cookbook/README.md).

 ```php
 $configurator = new s9e\TextFormatter\Configurator;